Dunk Training Guide: The 3 Best Exercises To Dunk

 The penultimate step is simply the second to last step before you take off to dunk.
 Your goal should be to ensure that you lower your center of gravity effectively in the step prior to taking off for a dunk in order to store and release energy generated from the sprint lead up into the vertical explosion.

-Obviously a 2 foot jump (power jump) will allow you to lower you centre of gravity more than a single foot jump (speed jump), but in either method the penultimate step plays a huge role in potential vertical output.
+Obviously a 2 foot jump (power jump) will allow you to lower you center of gravity more than a single foot jump (speed jump), but in either method the penultimate step plays a huge role in potential vertical output.

 Perfecting the penultimate step takes time.
 One of the best ways to learn exactly what an effective penultimate step looks like is to watch the pro’s in action.